AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 2. Sensory Profile

-2-Acetyl pyrazine is renowned for its strong, nutty, and roasted aroma, reminiscent of popcorn, roasted nuts, and baked goods.
-It is often described as having a warm, savory character with moderate to high intensity and good diffusion.
-The compound is primarily used as an impact note in flavor formulations, providing a realistic roasted or toasted effect.
-Its odor threshold is relatively low, allowing it to impart significant sensory impact even at minimal concentrations.
+2-Acetyl pyrazine is renowned for its strong, nutty, roasted, and popcorn-like aroma.
+It is often described as having a warm, toasted character with a moderate to high intensity.
+The compound is used as an impact note in flavor formulations, providing a realistic roasted or baked quality.
+Its odor threshold is relatively low, making it effective even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature